nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/DRF_INSTALLS.md

 pipenv install django autopep8 pylint djangorestframework django-cors-headers pylint-django
 ```

 Then you can create your very first Django project with the following command.
 Make sure you are in the `~/workspace/python/levelup` directory.
+Don't forget the `.` at the end of the command

 ```sh
 django-admin startproject levelup .